 Scenario 3: In the case of a local disaster, the local Novartis country organizations are involved in the disaster relief.

-In 2013, Novartis signed a partnership agreement with the Swiss Red Cross for three years (until 2015).
+Since 2013, Novartis has a partnership agreement with the Swiss Red Cross (until 2018).
 Under the terms of the agreement, we support a training program on “violence prevention of young people in public schools” and make available a standing fund for disaster relief, mainly in the form of medical donations.

-We also have a six-year partnership (2013-2018) with the International Committee of the Red Cross (ICRC) whereby we provide the organization with CHF 500 000 each year to buy medicines to support people in war and crisis regions.
+We also have a six-year partnership (2013-2018) with the International Committee of the Red Cross (ICRC) whereby we provide the organization with a substantial amount each year to buy medicines to support people in war and crisis regions.